ibm-cloud-docs/direct-link/about.md

 **Typical deployment time:** 5 - 10 days after circuit reaches the exchange.
 Deployment time can possibly be 30 - 60 days overall, depending on your location and requirements when you order a circuit from an NSP or carrier.

-**Cross-connect details:** Physical cross-connects for the secure Direct Link Connect Interconnect are maintained between {{site.data.keyword.cloud_notm}} and the Connect provider.
+**Cross-connect details:** Physical cross-connects for the secure Direct Link Connect interconnect are maintained between {{site.data.keyword.cloud_notm}} and the Connect provider.
 Customers request a "Virtual Circuit" from the Cloud Connect provider, which establishes logical connectivity to {{site.data.keyword.cloud_notm}}, after the customer is interconnected to the Cloud Connect provider.

 **Port speed options:** Select 50 Mbps, 100 Mbps, 200 Mbps, 500 Mbps, 1 Gbps, 2 Gbps, or 5 Gbps.